DigiCred/veris-portal-styleguide/README.md

 # veris-styleguide

 > Veris React UI components for web
-For documentation of styleguide we are using react-styleguidist so for more details on how to document the components follow this link https://react-styleguidist.js.org/
+This library is created using create-react-library, for more details visit https://github.com/transitive-bullshit/create-react-library.
+For documentation of styleguide we are using react-styleguidist so for more details on how to document the components follow this link https://react-styleguidist.js.org/.

 ## Setup